We Need a Plan to End Homelessness in Canada

 Communities are doing great work.
 The Federal Government has the ability to bring these invaluable resources together to build a national plan and find solutions.

-Thank you to those who have stepped up to endorse my Motion.
+Thank you to those who stepped up to endorse my Motion.

 Alberta Federation of Labour (AFL) - "After decades of absence, the Federal Government is stepping back to the table on the issue of housing with the plan to create a National Housing Strategy.
 This strategy is an opportunity to develop a national plan to prevent and end homelessness.
 Together with federal government’s leadership we can build a national plan that will work to address homelessness."